umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/index.md

 ## [The Umbraco Backoffice](The-Umbraco-Backoffice)

 In this article you can learn more about the Umbraco backoffice which is the interface you will be using for creating and managing the content for your Umbraco Heartcore project.
-The backoffice contains multiple sections as well as a handful of Heartcore specific features.
+The backoffice contains multiple sections as well as a handful of features specific to the Umbraco Heartcore project.